tvrjuana/heart-disease/README.md

 As the plot shows when thall was equal to 2 i.e normal, people were diagnosed with heart disease with three (reversable defect) coming in second.
 This makes sense since thalessemia is relatively rare in the world with it effecting only 1.8% of the global population.
 Here is a [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2893117/) explaining the disorder in detail.

 ## Dummy Model
-The Dummy Model was just using the majority class of the target variable to predict the
+The Dummy Model for a Classifier is usually the most frequent.
+So this dummy model would predict the majority class, in this case 1 more likely for the patient to have heart disease.